sadiqj/archetype-gitbook/extensions-1/README.md

 ---
-description: (See extension presentation in "Archetype language" section above)
+description: See presentation in [Archetype language](../archetype-language/README.md)
 ---

 # Extensions